inside.ewu.edu

 MUSC 356.
 HISTORY OF JAZZ.
 3 Credits.

-This course investigates the cultural, historical and musical elements of jazz from its development into the 21st century.
+Investigates the cultural, historical, and musical elements of jazz from its development into the 21st century.
+Students perform and demonstrate in various styles on their respective instruments as part of the course.

 MUSC 360.
 SONG WRITING.
 2 Credits.